Owl-Boy/CMI-Notes/Notes/Lambda Calculus Introduction.md

 The way we usually define functions is *Extrinsional*, as in, a function is uniquely defined by the relation it crates between its inputs and outputs, while this way to identify a function is good for most of mathematics, it is important to define the exact way in which a function computes.
 This problem is solved by lambda calculus making it an *Intrinsional* Syntax for function defintion.
 It captures an *intrinsional* definition of a function in its very minimal [[Lambda Calculus Syntax|syntax]] and simple [[Lambda Calculus Evaluation Rules|evaluation rules]].

-The interesting thing about **lambda calculus** is that, in the world of lambda calculus, there are **ONLY** function, no values, no constants......
+The interesting thing about **lambda calculus** is that, in the world of lambda calculus, there are **ONLY** functions, no values, no constants......
 Then what do functions act on?
 Other functions!!!